dylanpieper/ShinySurveyJS/readme.md

     ('Google', 'Chicago, IL');
 ```

 2. Optionally, create and manage your own dynamic fields table by adding your table and mapping your fields to the `dynamic_fields_config.yml` file.
 The `group_col` is the column that will be used to filter the dynamic fields, which is assigned a token and used in the URL query parameter.
 The `choices_col` is the column that will be used to locate the field name and populate the survey choices.
-The `surveys` field is a list of surveys that the dynamic field applies to.
+The `surveys` field is a list of survey names that the dynamic field applies to.

 ``` yaml
 fields: